statsig-io/docs/docs/statsig-warehouse-native/guides/connect.md

 sidebar_label: Connect Your Warehouse
 ---

-To run anaylsis on your warehouse, Statsig needs to connect to your warehouse via a service user.
+To run analysis on your warehouse, Statsig needs to connect to your warehouse via a service user.
 You control the access this user gets to your warehouse.
 In general, Statsig will require:

 - Read access to metric data and exposures data
 - Write access to an isolated Statsig Staging database for writing results and exporting data